crankycoder/metlog-cef/docs/source/config.rst

 =============

 Configuration is normally handled through Metlog's configuration system using INI configuration files.
-A psutil plugin must use the `metlog_cef.cef_plugin:config_plugin` as the provider of the plugin.
+A CEF plugin must use the `metlog_cef.cef_plugin:config_plugin` as the provider of the plugin.
 The suffix of the configuration section name is used to set the method name on the Metlog client.
 Any part after